toeverything/AFFiNE/README.md

 ## Thanks

-We would also like to give thanks to open-source projects that make affine possible:
+We would also like to give thanks to open-source projects that make AFFiNE possible:

 -   [Yjs](https://github.com/yjs/yjs) & [Yrs](https://github.com/y-crdt/y-crdt) -- Fundamental support of CRDTs for our implementation on state management and data sync.
 -   [React](https://github.com/facebook/react) -- View layer support and web GUI framework.